jkup/jonkuperman.com/posts/cpp-pointers-js-devs/index.md

 ### 5. Pointer Arithmetic

-Unlike JavaScript, C++ allows you to perform arithmetic on pointers:
+C++ also allows you to perform arithmetic on pointers:

 ```cpp
 int numbers[] = {10, 20, 30, 40, 50};